The Flash (film): Critical response

 The film's use of digital imagery to recreate the likenesses of deceased actors was criticized, with commentators questioning its ethical implications.
 Jack King from GQ expressed concerns that the use of actors such as Christopher Reeve and Adam West was "the next step in the normalization of a queasy, questionable trend in Hollywood, one in which actors are brought back from the grave using new computer techniques".
 Tim Burton, who directed the Batman films starring Keaton, expressed his distaste for Warner Bros. "misappropriat[ing]" his version of Batman and the film's reference to his unproduced film Superman Lives.
+Likewise, Reeve's children—Will, Matthew, and Alexandra Reeve Givens—were not consulted on the use of his likeness and did not watch the film.
 Reflecting on the film's reception in January 2025, Muschietti said the film failed critically and commercially because it did not appeal to the "four quadrants" of audience demographics: both men and women under and over the age of 25.
 He also stated that several audiences, especially women, did not care about the Flash character.
 Several commentators disagreed with Muschietti's reasoning, particularly citing the popularity of the CW television series The Flash (2014–2023).